 One parent wrote: “My child enjoys going to school and is being looked after.
 If I have any worries, I speak to the teachers.”

-The school follows the Herefordshire County Agreed Syllabus for RE which provides a locally determined framework for teaching religious education from Reception to Year 6.
+Pencombe CE Primary is a Church of England school and we aspire, that “through the love of Jesus, everyone should have life and live it to the full” (John 10:10).
+The school follows the Herefordshire County Agreed Syllabus for RE and Understanding Christianity which provide a framework for teaching religious education from Reception to Year 6.
 We offer an interesting insight into some of the main religions of this country, particularly Christianity, along with Judaism, Islam, Sikhism, Buddhism and Hinduism.
 We aim to help children to understand personal or family beliefs, along with traditional religious values in order to respect the beliefs and practices of others.
 Children are given the opportunity to learn about stories, festivals and events that underlie many of the regular cultural and religious celebrations that occur during the year.
 During their time at Pencombe CE Primary, the children are encouraged to compare religious practices and beliefs, put forward their own ideas and develop positive attitudes to others.

 The aims of our School Collective Worship Policy are: